aaronxs/Bayesian_Inference/README.md

 * __BinomialSimulation__ - Bayesian approach using conjugate prior to model binary data (election outcome) via simulation
+* __GibbSampler__ - Applying Gibb sampler to model the data on page 108 of _Kleinbaum, Kupper, Muller & Nizam_ to determine the relationship between the growth of cells under different temperatures
 * __LinearRegressionBayesian__ - Bayesian approach (via **OpenBUGS**) to model modelling the data _"FEV"_ from the R package _"tmle"_ using linear regression
 * __PriorParameters__ - Calculating the prior parameters for the model in **SurvialAnalysisWithRandomEffectsBayesian**
 * __RandomEffectsBayesian__ - Bayesian approach to GLMM with random effects on the data set _"MathAchieve"_ from the R package _"MEMSS"_ using **INLA**